-If the riser is to high and if you are vertically challenged there is no point getting a 5″ toilet seat riser and needing a step ladder to get up on to it.
+If the riser is too high and if you are vertically challenged there is no point getting a 5″ toilet seat riser and needing a step ladder to get up on to it.

-To buy a seat with or out handles is a more personal choice I believer.
+To buy a seat with or without handles is a more personal choice I believe.
 It would matter of the height of the riser you are looking for and the room where the toilet is located.

-You will pay more for a raised toilet seat with handles than with out but if not sure and price really isn’t a concern than best bet is to grab one with removable handles.
+You will pay more for a raised toilet seat with handles than without but if not sure and price really isn’t a concern then best bet is to grab one with removable handles.

 Not quite as compact as without handles but they are still very portable and easy to install.

-If you need more structural a good choice be a raised toilet seat on a safety frame.
+If you need more structure a good choice to be a raised toilet seat on a safety frame.